These red bumps with a white center form when clogged hair follicles become inflamed. Pimples can become infected when bacteria get inside.

 Tea tree oil

 Tea tree oil is known for its anti-inflammatory and antimicrobial properties.
 It’s a popular home remedy used to treat a number of skin conditions.
-There’s scientific evidence to back its effectiveness on acne.
+There’s scientific to back its effectiveness on acne.

 Topical tea tree oil is generally safe when used as directed.
 If you have sensitive skin or are worried about an allergic reaction, test the oil on a small part of your arm before applying near your lip.